 Ragdoll

-If you want a sedentary cat, Ragdoll should be the right choice.
-They are not energetic like other cat breeds.
+If you want a sedentary cat, a Ragdoll should be the right choice.
+They are not as energetic as other cat breeds.
 They love the attention from humans and love spending time on your arms.

 Why Do Cats Sleep So Much?

 Cats have learned to sleep so much due to the evolution that they have gone through.
-In the wild, they had preserve their energy for the long hours of chasing and hunting.
-Even when the hose cats that we have today do not need to hunt, they have preserved the instincts even today and sleep for longer hours.
+In the wild, they had preserved their energy for the long hours of chasing and hunting.
+Even when the house cats that we have today do not need to hunt, they have preserved their instincts even today and sleep for longer hours.

 A few typical reasons why cats sleep so much can be